Dominic Solanke: International career

 Solanke has represented England at all youth levels.
 In May 2014, Solanke was part of the under-17 team that won the 2014 UEFA European Under-17 Championship.
 He was the tournament's joint top scorer with four goals in four appearances, a brace against Turkey, a goal in the semi-final secured a place in the final, and England's goal in the final.

 In January 2015, Solanke was named the England Men's Youth Player of the Year for 2014.
 In March 2015, Solanke collected his trophy and was invited to train with the senior England squad.
 He was named in the under-19 squad for the 2016 UEFA European Under-19 Championship.

 Solanke was named in the under-20 squad for the 2017 FIFA U-20 World Cup.
 He scored four goals in the tournament; in the quarter-final, he scored the only goal against Mexico as England advanced into the semi-final, and scored twice in the semi-final as England beat Italy 3–1 to reach the final.
 Solanke started as England beat Venezuela 1–0 in the final.
 Solanke was awarded the Golden Ball as the player of the tournament.

-Solanke was called up by the senior team for the first time in November 2017 for a friendly against Brazil at Wembley Stadium.
+Solanke was called up by the senior team for the first time in November 2017 for a friendly against Brazil at Wembley.
 He came on as a 75th-minute substitute in a 0–0 draw.

 On 27 May 2019, Solanke was included in England's 23-man squad for the 2019 UEFA European Under-21 Championship.

+Due to his impressive form in the 2023–24 season, there were calls for Solanke to be included in England's squad for UEFA Euro 2024, but Gareth Southgate did not include him in the final 26-man squad.
+Solanke later said: "The Euros were definitely something I was pushing for, but there are so many players that can represent England - we're probably one of the strongest in the world, so it's not easy to get picked."

+In October 2024, Solanke was recalled after a seven-year absence from the international stage and made his second appearance for the senior team when he came on as a 72nd-minute substitute in a 2–1 loss against Greece.